score-json/json/TSF/trustable/assumptions-of-use/AOU-21.md

 normative: true
 ---

-Strings containing an escaped unpaired utf-16 surrogate character are invalid.
+The integrator shall ensure that a string does not contain escaped unpaired utf-16 surrogate characters, and that exceptions are properly handled, whenever a string is to be parsed by nlohmann/json.